elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 extension's shared API key is currently restricted (more details available [here](https://github.com/elliotwaite/thumbnail-rating-bar-for-youtube/issues/17)).
-Hopefully this will get resolved in the future, but for now using personal API keys resolves the issue.
+Hopefully this will get resolved in the future, but for now using personal API keys resolves this issue.

 To setup a free YouTube Data API key, follow these steps: